arhatraj/raj-kamble-portfolio/Pizza-Sales-Analysis/README.md

 11. Revenue percentage by pizza type
 12. Cumulative revenue by date
 13. Top 3 pizzas per category based on revenue

+## 📁 Dataset

+The raw data used for this project is located in the `Dataset/` folder:

+- `orders.csv` — Order timestamps and IDs
+- `order_details.csv` — Items per order and quantity
+- `pizzas.csv` — Pizza size, type ID, price
+- `pizza_types.csv` — Name, category, and ingredients of each pizza type